- Colors:

 Identifier, DNS) for your website before the website

 generation begins.
-Don't set your heart on one name (yourcompany.com)
+Don't set your heart on one

-because chances are it's already taken.
-Make a LONG
+name (yourcompany.com) because chances are it's already

-list of different possibilities and pray that one is not
+and pray that one is not already reserved.

 One customer